markoinla/gameplan/README.md

 ## User Interface

-GamePlan uses a combination of technologies to create a smooth user experience:
+BTG uses a combination of technologies to create a smooth user experience:

 - **Bootstrap 5**: For responsive styling and components
 - **HTMX**: For dynamic content updates without full page reloads